nz0001na/DL_based_FR/README.md

 # A survey on deep learning based face recognition
 Some materials for paper 'A survey on deep learning based face recognition'

+# Abstract
+Deep learning, in particular the deep convolutional neural networks, has received increasing interests in face recognition recently, and a number of deep learning methods have been proposed.
+This paper summarizes about 330 contributions in this area.
+It reviews major deep learning concepts pertinent to face image analysis and face recognition, and provides a concise overview of studies on specific face recognition problems, such as handling variations in pose, age, illumination, expression, and heterogeneous face matching.
+A summary of databases used for deep face recognition is given as well.
+Finally, some open challenges and directions are discussed for future research.

 ![arch](png/abstract.png)

 This repository contains main papers/slides for the survey paper.